 Effective learning requires a range of teaching strategies.
 So within the course of the year you will be engaged in seminars and workshops as well as attending more traditional lectures.
 These activities will be supported by web-based learning.
-Where appropriate, practical sessions will be arranged in laboratory space.
+Where appropriate, practical sessions will be arranged in workshops and laboratory space.

 The school placements are supported by external training visits, as well as by school based mentors.
-Whilst on school placements, you will be supported by training and observation visits from your UEL tutors, as well as by school based mentors.